 Credit Business Services, Inc.

 Phone number: (866) 292-9978

 Should I contact or pay Collection Bureau of FWB?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

 The most effective way to deal with Collection Bureau of FWB is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Collection Bureau of FWB for millions of clients nationwide.
+They help remove millions of negative items every year from companies like Collection Bureau of FWB on behalf of their clients.